radiant/radiant-event-calendar-extension/README.md

 * OS X Server has an excellent built-in ICal server
 * [Darwin Calendar Server](https://trac.calendarserver.org/wiki) is the open-source version of that.
 It's written mostly in Python and distinctly quirky, but once set up it works very well.
-* Get a Google calendar instead.
+* Use a Google calendar and endure a bit of sync bother to get it on the desktop.
 * er
 * That's it unless you speak Java, in which case there are [several](http://caldav.calconnect.org/implementations/servers.html) other [good options](http://www.bedework.org/bedework/).